Steven Jose is the owner of The Bakehouse in Brockenhurst. The bakery has won many awards, regional and British, and is a landmark in the village.

 Tell me about the history of your family and baking?

-The bakery was started up in North Cheam near London.
-The family moved to the south at the turn of the century.
-Our New Forest bakery was in Neacroft on the western side of the National Park.
+The family started baking up in North Cheam, near London.
+They moved to the south at the turn of the century.
+Our first and main New Forest bakery was in Neacroft on the western side of the National Park.

 Family business development over generations often includes sad tales and our family has one.
 My uncle Monty was kicked in the head by a delivery horse at age 14.
 He died.
 He was the oldest one of 7 girls and one other boy, 10 years younger.
 The girls weren’t expected or allowed to take the business on then, so it fell to James – the youngest by ten years.
+It would have been a huge amount of pressure for him.
+They all relied on his success to get by.
+He was a hard worker.
 Over time he grew the business up to the 1950’s period where we had 3 bakeries and 13 shops.
-We employed 110 people.
-It was so hard to get reliable delivery drivers and eventually this forced us to reduce the size of the business.
+We employed 110 people then.
+But it was so hard to get reliable delivery drivers and eventually this forced us to reduce the size of the business.
 We kept this store in Brockenhurst as the jewel.

 When I started I used to fix the vehicles.
 It was a never ending job.
 I love the picture of me hanging out of a truck when I was a kid.
 If you look carefully, the truck has no door handle.
 They got opened and closed in a hurry, and so much, that they used to fall off and most of our trucks had no handles!